-The Company is exposed to interest rate risk through its investment in fixed income pooled funds.
+The Company is exposed to interest rate risk through its investments in fixed income pooled funds, corporate bonds, and treasury bills.

 Historical data and current information is used to profile the ultimate claims settlement pattern by class of insurance, which is then used in a broad sense to develop an investment policy and strategy.
 However, because a significant portion of the Company's assets relate to its capital rather than liabilities, the value of its interest rate based assets exceeds its interest rate based liabilities.
 As a result, generally, the Company's investment income will move with interest rates over the medium to long-term with short-term interest rate fluctuations creating gains or losses in profit or loss.